-For the writing component check out IEW or Writing with Ease.
-Both programs are systematic approaches to writing with instructions for students and parents.
+For the writing component check out IEW.
+This program includes a systematic approach to writing with instructions for students and parents.
 Many parents choose to do this in a co-op setting, which is an excellent option.

 8th grade homeschool Math curriculum.

 There are probably 100 great 8th grade homeschool math curriculum options out there.
 But by far, this is my favorite math curriculum for middle and high school.